CHRONOLOGY

 The leap day every fourth year is always in February.
 In an ordinary year, all Sundays have the same letter as the Sunday letter, but in a leap year, all Sundays before the leap day have the first of the two letters in the double Sunday letter and all Sundays after the leap day have the second of the two letters in the double Sunday letter.

-The year immediately before the year AD 1 was a leap year and the first Sunday of the year was 04/01.
-Therefore, the year immediately before the year AD 1 had the double Sunday letter DC.
-Remarkably, Scaliger writes:
+In the Julian calendar, the year 1 BC was a leap year and the first Sunday of that year was 04/01.
+Therefore, the year 1 BC had the double Sunday letter DC.

-"The year in which the birth of Christ is commonly held to have fallen had the double Sunday letter DC and was therefore 9 in the Roman solar cycle."
+"The year in which the birth of Christ is commonly held to have fallen [1 BC] had the double Sunday letter DC and was therefore 9 in the Roman solar cycle."
 (Text)

 The Julian period